 What happens to your body when you use heroin?

-Below you will see some of the most commonly long and short-term effects associated with heroin use.
+Below you will see some of the most common long and short-term effects associated with heroin use.
 As you will see, this fast-acting drug can very quickly cause health issues and aftereffects which can be highly unpleasant and often downright dangerous.

 The short-term effects of heroin